The Best Orthotics for Pronation – STOP Your Kids’ Foot and Leg Pain!

 The Consequences of Not Dealing with Your Child’s Pronation

 Once your child is diagnosed with pronation, it’s important that you act fast.
-The first step is to provide your child with a pair of good supportive shoes and orthotics, otherwise, pronation will lead to the following foot issues:
+The first step is to provide your child with a pair of good supportive shoes and orthotics, otherwise, pronation might lead to the following foot issues:

 - Calluses